 “Okay, today we’re going to go over the Step Deck Trailer, or Drop Deck…”Step Deck”, or “Drop” some people call it.
 Trailers are utilized for hauling taller loads.
-Same idea as a Flatbed, other then the “step” that’s involved.
-So you can haul tractors, different types of machinery, anything that’s over height of 9 feet.
+Same idea as a Flatbed, other than the “step” that’s involved.
+So you can haul tractors, different types of machinery, anything that’s over the height of 9 feet.
 So you do not have to permit it.

 Also, Step Deck Trailers normally have ramps on the back of it so you can drive machinery up on to it, which Flatbeds do not.

 Same weights are pretty well utilized with the Step Deck in comparison with the Flatbed.
 48 to 53,000 pounds, depending on the trailer, and how light it is.
-You can either side-load, fork lift, overhead load, crane, or rear load.
+You can either side-load, forklift, overhead load, crane, or rear load.